 Part of Hostelling International this search engine offers 75 different kinds of hostels from north to south.
 You can book single, double or family rooms online.

 Looking for cheap accommodation in Oslo isn’t easy and can be time consuming.
-Fortunately the times of browsing innumerable adverts, making hundreds of phone calls and visiting dozen of houses belong to the past: with Uniplaces now you can look for your room comfortably sitting at home.
+With Uniplaces now you can look for your room comfortably sitting at home.
 You can pick a room in a shared home with other expats, a studio flat if you want more privacy, or you can team up with other friends and rent an entire apartment just for yourselves.